syl20bnr/spacemacs-elpa-mirror/stable-melpa/yang-mode-readme.txt

     (add-hook 'yang-mode-hook 'my-yang-mode-hook)

-  Using the oultine minor mode for YANG is very useful to get a good overview of the structure of a module.
+  Using the outline minor mode for YANG is very useful to get a good overview of the structure of a module.

   Put this in your .emacs: